Pranav543/metabuild-hackathon-project/README.md

 ## Contracts

-We use [Near rust contracts](https://github.com/Pranav543/metabuild-hackathon-project/tree/main/contracts) to handle the blockchain side.
+We use [rust contracts](https://github.com/Pranav543/metabuild-hackathon-project/tree/main/contracts) deployed on NEAR to handle the blockchain side.